wolfiestyle/rtk/backend-glium/README.md

-# widgets-glium
+# rtk-glium

-Glium backend for the widgets library.
+Glium backend for the Rtk library.